Durocks/CPU-Hog-Killer/README.md

     Yes, it does: /sdcard/cpu_hog_killer.log

+3. Why is my phone restarting on its own?

+    This means the `system_server` process was killed by my module.
+This should only happen if it's CPU usage is very high for a long period of time, likely caused by a `thread` hiding behind `system_server`, which isn't normal.
+My module will kill it so the phone can restart and the CPU usage can go back to normal.
+Still, you should investigate why that's happening.
+You can do so by disabling `CPU Hog Killer` and executing `top -H` in Termux with `su` permissions, to check which malicious threads are hiding behind `system_server`.
+You might need for them to actually be running, though.

 ### Usage
 1. **Installation**:
    - Download the latest version of the `CPU_Hog_Killer.zip` module from the <a href="https://github.com/Durocks/CPU-Hog-Killer/releases/">releases</a> section.